mrefish/onefish/README.md

 # Description
-This is a test repo to reproduce an issue resolving git dependencies with Poetry.
+A repository to reproduce https://github.com/python-poetry/poetry/issues/8433

+When a project has two dependencies that specify a shared git dependency inconsistently with a `.git` at the end of the shared dependency URL, it results in a `SolverProblemError`.
 Credit for reproduction steps goes to @abefrandsen and @gvoronov <3.

 ## Repositories